amoncaldas/WPP/README.md

 - wp-config.php mapped to an external file
 - wp-content folder mapped to an external folder
 - Customization and updates via update.sh and wp-cli
-- Decoupled front-end with Vuejs and SPA
+- Decoupled front-end with VueJS and SPA
 - Auto fix wordpress url to match the one defined in the docker-compose yml file
 - Auto update state via wp-cli